 When the second user logs in, the process is similar to the one previously described.

 To reiterate, select Steam in the upper left corner and choose Settings.
-Choose the Family option and check the box in front of “Authorize Library Sharing on this computer”.
-This time another pop-up appears at the bottom of the menu and you need to click the box under SHARE.
+Choose the Family option and check the box before “Authorize Library Sharing on this computer.”
+This time another pop-up appears at the bottom of the menu, and you need to click the box under SHARE.

-What you’re doing now is actually sharing games with the other user.
-Then, you can go to the Library tab, select that user’s name and the number of shared games appears in the drop-down menu.
+What you’re doing now is sharing games with the other user.
+Then, you can go to the Library tab and select that user’s name and the number of shared games in the drop-down menu.

 Of course, you should repeat the process for all the users you want to add to Family Sharing.